 Grammar and Style: It is expected that written submissions in Geography courses will conform to high standards of grammar and style.
-This applies to lab assignments, as well.
 As professional geographers and/or teachers, it is your responsibility to be able to communicate simply and directly.
 Although the penalty may vary from course to course, and from one kind of written work to another, poor grammar and style will be penalized in all grading of written work submitted in Geography courses.
 Sub-standard assignments will be returned un-marked.
 A required text for this course is either the APA Manual or the Chicago Manual of Style.
-You must bring your manual(s), along with proof of use, to any meeting with me that deals with issues of grammar and/or style.
-Of course, appropriate allowances will be made for students whose first language is not English.